philfung/computer-use/README.md

 "Open cnn.com and click on the latest article"

-"Open the Settings app and lower the screen brightness"
+"Open the Settings app and change to Dark mode"
 ```

+### Resources
+For more information, check out my [recommended reading list on computer use](https://github.com/philfung/awesome-computer-use).